The Bankrate promise

 No penalty APR

-With most credit cards, it’s common to charge a penalty APR after a missed payment.
+Many credit cards can impose a penalty APR after a missed payment.
 While this is meant to encourage cardholders to make their payments on time, a simple mistake with one late payment can end up costing you a lot in interest.

 Thankfully, the BankAmericard doesn’t charge a penalty APR, which is a sought-after perk among popular balance transfer credit cards.
-However, there is a standard late fee of up to a $40 for late payments.
-If this sort of perk is important to you, consider reading our guide to the best credit cards with no late fees.
+However, there is a late fee of up to $40 for late payments.
+If this sort of fee is important to you, consider reading our guide to the best credit cards with no late fees.

 No annual fee

 The BankAmericard does not charge an annual fee.
 This further adds to the card’s appeal when you need to pay off debt.
-Using a balance transfer card can definitely save you a lot when it comes to interest, but it should always be weighed against the cost of owning the card.
+Using a balance transfer card can save you a lot when it comes to interest, but you should always weigh that savings against the cost of holding the card.

 $0 fraud liability

 Should your card or card number be used to make fraudulent transactions, you can rest easy knowing you’re covered by Bank of America’s $0 fraud liability perk.
-Simply report the transaction(s), and you can gain access to your funds by the next business day.
+Simply report the transaction(s) in a timely manner.